isabo/DubStash/README.md

 ## Precompilation

-* You can precompile templates into Javascript that can be inserted into your source files.
+* You can precompile templates into Javascript functions that can be inserted into your source files.
 * Runtime startup will be faster because there will be no need for a `DubStash.compile()` step.
 * You still need to include a link to the DubStash script in your HTML, because precompiled functions still depend on it.